Dpt of Finance reveals €5bn improvement in Exchequer deficit year-on-year

 New data has revealed an improvement of €5billion in Exchequer deficit in 2021 compared to 2020.

-The Department of Finance released the information today, which shows a total Exchequer deficit of €7.4billion.
+The Department of Finance released the information this week, which shows a total Exchequer deficit of €7.4billion.

 Speaking about these figures, Minister for Finance, Paschal Donohoe, said, "The end-year Exchequer returns show that the deficit was lower than expected last year.
 This reflects several factors, including stronger corporate tax receipts, underspending in voted public expenditure and the more rapid than anticipated recovery in the domestic economy, in particular, the labour market."